Safer Internet Day

 To mark Safer Internet Day, various events and activities take place across European Union countries, both on- and offline.
 These may range from seminars and workshops to awareness campaigns, all aimed at providing information and education on how to use the internet safely and responsibly.
 Schools, non-profit organizations, and public institutions play an active role in organizing and participating in these events.
 Safer Internet Day is celebrated annually on the second day of the second week of February, with each year focusing on a different theme related to online safety.

-Top Tweets for Safer Internet Day -
+Top X Posts (formerly Tweets) for Safer Internet Day -

 Updated